FRBCesab/chessboard/README.md

 ## Long-form documentations

-`chessboard` provides four vignettes to learn more about the package:
+`chessboard` provides three vignettes to learn more about the package:

 - the [Get
   started](https://frbcesab.github.io/chessboard/articles/chessboard.html)